How to Sell Your Album on Consignment

 Last but not least, give the staff a brief description of your music and hand over the promos.
 Have a few extras to hand out to staff members—it always helps to have fans on the staff of a record or consignment store.
 Hand over your posters and offer to hang them up yourself; they may not let you, but that's the best way to make sure they actually get put up.

 This is the most important part of putting your music on consignment in a record store: the follow-up.
 You would be shocked if you knew how many people dropped music off in a record store and then never returned.
-You should follow-up, and do so often.
-Why?
+You should follow-up, and do so often so you can:

 - To make sure your product is out and appropriately priced